LGBTQ people were especially screwed by Illinois’s budget impasse

 Chicago House, one of the city's largest resource centers for LGBT people affected by homelessness, poverty, and unemployment, remains severely impacted by the impasse, which has decimated the organization's funding.

-CEO Scott Ammarell says the state originally cut the organization's funding in half and hasn't yet paid for the services it provided in 2016.
-That outstanding bill has had a devastating impact on Chicago House, leading to staff layoffs and a reduction in the number of clients the organization serves.
+CEO Scott Ammarell says the state originally cut the organization's funding in half and has only paid it about 35 percent of what it's owed for the services it provided in 2016.
+That outstanding bill—which Ammarell says amounts to around $240,000—has had a devastating impact on Chicago House, leading to staff layoffs and a reduction in the number of clients the organization serves.

 "With the state not paying us, we are in jeopardy of having to make even more staff cuts and reduce services even further," Ammarell says.
 "I have no idea where the governor thinks people in need are going to turn once the state funding goes away."

-Note: Update: After publication, Chicago House told the Reader that since we first spoke to the group the state had come through with payment of approximately $140,000, or around 35 percent of what the group says it's owed for services provided in 2016.